 Giles practiced as a solicitor before joining KCH Garden Square in 2007 as a member of the Civil team.
 He has a direct and robust approach to cases and will pursue an argument with vigour, backed up by a high regard for the client’s best interests.

 During his practice at chambers, Giles’ work has been a mixture of property litigation, commercial law (including employment) and general civil litigation (usually excluding Personal Injury).
 As an experienced advocate, Giles has always enjoyed going to Court or Tribunal.

-Property Litigation has been a part of Giles’ practice for many years (both as a solicitor and Counsel) and he is able to advise and deal with cases involving landlord and tenants disputes, issues as to possession, the enforceability of covenants, mortgages and problems between neighbours.
+Property Litigation has been a part of Giles’ practice for many years and he is able to advise and deal with cases involving landlord and tenants disputes, issues as to possession, the enforceability of covenants, mortgages and problems between neighbours.
 Like others in chambers, Giles is particularly experienced in cases involving social housing and has acted for many local authorities and housing authorities and has been instructed by most of the local solicitors with a legal aid contract for housing.
 In all these cases, Giles has a realistic approach and will explore practical solutions to satisfy the client’s requirements.

 In employment cases, Giles has acted for both Employers and Claimants.
-His cases usually involve the “usual” claims of unfair dismissal and discrimination under the Equality Act, but Giles also has experience of areas of employment such as TUPE, wrongful dismissal, holiday pay, redundancy, restrictive awards and covenants in restraint of trade.
+His cases involve the “usual” claims of unfair dismissal and discrimination under the Equality Act, but Giles also has experience of areas of employment such as TUPE, wrongful dismissal, holiday pay, redundancy, restrictive awards and covenants in restraint of trade.
 He also has experience of applications to regulatory bodies such as the Fitness to Practice Panel of the GMC.